 The high-end Prius v Five ups the ante with automatic LED headlights, fog lights and 17-inch alloy wheels.

-Those seeking more luxury can add the Advanced Technology Package (available only on the Prius v Five), which includes a larger seven-inch touchscreen, a JBL premium audio system, dynamic radar cruise control, a panoramic moonroof, an advanced parking guidance system and a pre-collision system that employs sensors to detect impending accidents and warn the driver while also priming the brakes and preparing the airbags.
+Those seeking more luxury can add the Advanced Technology Package (available only on the Prius v Five), which includes a larger seven-inch touchscreen, a JBL premium audio system, dynamic radar cruise control, a panoramic moonroof, an advanced parking guidance system, automatic high beams, a lane departure warning system and a pre-collision system that employs sensors to detect impending accidents and warn the driver while also priming the brakes and preparing the airbags.

 Available on the Prius v Three as a standalone option is a lightweight resin panoramic sunroof.